-Another function thing to do, if you didn't already try it in the last question of the assignment, is to use the image package to view the weights on connections in graphical form; you will find routines for creating and writing images, if you want to play around with visualizing your network weights.
+Another fun thing to do, if you didn't already try it in the last question of the assignment, is to use the image package to view the weights on connections in graphical form; you will find routines for creating and writing images, if you want to play around with visualizing your network weights.

 Finally, the point of this assignment is for you to obtain first-hand experience in working with neural networks; it is not intended as an exercise in C hacking.
 An effort has been made to keep the image package and neural network package as simple as possible.
-If you need clarifications about how the routines work, don't hesitate to ask.